 Focus box 11.5 Supervision to support reflective practice

 The supervision of clinical work is a requirement for counselling psychologists in training and after qualification, and is part of the ethical framework for practice.
 Clinical supervision offers a space to reflect upon our therapeutic practice, and as a result to support the development of skills essential to a reflective-practitioner.
 What factors make supervision effective?
-Driscoll and O’Sullivan (2007) consider the use of experiential learning to develop further knowledge as one function of supervision.
+Driscoll (2007) consider the use of experiential learning to develop further knowledge as one function of supervision.
 In addition they suggest that the exploration of personal feelings that can surface as a result of client work also serves an important feature.
 These appear to be particularly appropriate to the reflective-practitioner.

 There is a recognition that counselling psychology sits within a more creative realm than other psychologies, emphasising the importance of reflexivity and self-awareness.
 Perhaps this is why Woolfe (2012) considers the reflective-practitioner model to offer counselling psychology a ‘narrative arc’ which differentiates the discipline from the rest of the applied psychology family.
 However, insight from Joyce Scaife (2010), a clinical psychologist, about her understanding of reflexivity demonstrates the extent to which the reflective-practitioner model has successfully developed as a supplementary model to the scientist-practitioner across other areas of applied psychology too: